UOSnetwork/uos.docs/uosBPubuntu.md

 ### 5. Build the UOS software

-Build the UOS software with the following command:
+Build the U°OS software with the following command:

 ```
 ./eosio_build.sh -s UOS